 - Always empty the black tank first, then the gray tank.
-The soapy water from the gray tank will help flush the hose and clean out anything left behind from the black tank.
+Put that soapy water from the gray tank to good use and let it flush the inside of the hose as it passes through.

-- To rinse the tanks after emptying them, fill them 2/3 full with water and repeat the opening/closing of valves.
+- To rinse the tanks after emptying them (optional), fill them 1/2 way with water and repeat the opening/closing of valves.

-- Add about 5 gallons of water to your black tank plus any tank treatment that you use. *See the note below about responsible tank treatment usage.
+- Add tank treatment and water to your toilet. *See the note below about responsible tank treatment usage.

 A Note About Holding Tank Chemicals

 There’s a lot of buzz about holding tank treatments in the RV community.
 And most of it stinks (pun intended!).
 The majority of holding tank treatments are made with chemicals that are downright harmful and dangerous to people and the environment.
 Chemicals like formaldehyde are used to help preserve (think fetal pig dissection from 7th grade Science class) the contents of the tank so that the smell from it doesn’t send you packing (back home!).
 The problem occurs when you empty your tank into underground septic or sewer systems and the contents are not allowed to dissolve, so they sit in there for a long, long time.
 The chemicals are also poisoning the groundwater.
 A few states have issued warnings regarding the use of the toxic treatments and California is even considering banning the usage of them altogether.
 There are safer, healthier alternatives you can choose that still get your tank sparklingly clean.
 Here are just a couple that we like: